Customer service staff in the Spokane Regional Office are available for walk-in service 9 a.m. to 4 p.m.

 - Pierre Lake in Stevens County

 In addition, the use of artificial flies containing lead at Long Lake (fly gear only) in Ferry County is prohibited.
-Information on lead-free alternatives, including manufacturers and retailers, is provided by LoonWatch.
+Information on lead-free alternatives, including manufacturers and retailers, is available from LoonWatch.

 Invasive Species Check Station